Perilous Realms

 Perilous Realms: Celtic and Norse in Tolkien's Middle-earth is a 2005 scholarly book about the origins of J. R. R. Tolkien's Middle-earth, and the nature of his characterisation, by the scholar of literature Marjorie Burns.
 Some of the chapters discuss "Celtic" and "Norse" influence on Tolkien's writing, while others explore literary themes.
+The book won a Mythopoeic Award for Inklings' Studies in 2008.

-Other scholars have praised the book for helping to balance out earlier work on Middle-earth's Norse origins, for the way it shows the importance of "Celtic"-style crossings of rivers or gateways into Elvish and other realms, and for showing William Morris's influence on The Hobbit.
-Scholars have been less sure about the book's use of the shifting terms "Celtic" and "Norse" which are no longer used as they were in Tolkien's time.
+Reviewers have praised the book for helping to balance out earlier work on Middle-earth's Norse origins, for the way it shows the importance of "Celtic"-style crossings of rivers or gateways into Elvish and other realms, and for showing the fantasy author and Arts and Crafts advocate William Morris's influence on The Hobbit.
+Scholars have been less sure about the book's use of the shifting terms "Celtic" and "Norse", which are no longer used as they were in Tolkien's time.

 Publication history

 Perilous Realms was published in paperback by the University of Toronto Press in 2005.
 They brought out a second edition in 2015.